Using Ioto as an Embedded Web Server

 Ioto Configuration

-Ioto is controlled by several configuration files in the ./config directory.
+Ioto is controlled by several configuration files in the ./apps/NAME/config directory.
+These are copied from the app config directory to the top level ./config directory.

 These files are in JSON5 format which is a more human-readable extension to JSON.